ybrahni/wordpress-header-security/readme.md

 - Referrer-Policy: `strict-origin-when-cross-origin`
 - Permissions-Policy: `geolocation 'none'; camera 'none'; microphone 'none';`

+### Changes and Enhancements

+- Restructured plugin to streamline header management
+- Added default header values for `X-Frame-Options`, `Strict-Transport-Security`, `Content-Security-Policy`, `X-Content-Type-Options`, `Referrer-Policy`, and `Permissions-Policy`
+- Implemented dynamic header retrieval from WordPress options with fallbacks to default values
+- Introduced custom and selectable `Content-Security-Policy` options in settings
+- Added a settings page in the admin panel for configuring security headers
+- Created dropdowns for selecting predefined values for `X-Frame-Options`, `Strict-Transport-Security`, `X-Content-Type-Options`, `Referrer-Policy`, and `Permissions-Policy`
+- Included JavaScript for checking website security headers via securityheaders.com
+- Added sanitization functions for custom input values
+- Set default options on plugin activation
+- Cleaned up options on plugin deactivation
+- Ensured proper function availability checks and direct access prevention

 ## Compatibility

 This plugin has been tested and verified to work on WordPress versions 5.8, 5.9, 6.0, 6.1, and 6.2.